 To find the square root of the given number we need to know if it is a perfect square or not.
 Number 7 is not a perfect square.
 Therefore, we have to find the square root of 7 using the long division method.
 Mathematics is the science of numbers.
 It defines the logic of shape of the object, quantity.
 Aryabhata was the first great mathematician of ancient India.
 In 1956 he introduced the method of finding the square root of a number.
 However, the square root sign was invented by Christoff Rudolff in the year 1525.
 A number, when multiplied by itself, gives the original number which is called as the square root of the number.
-So what is the value of the square root of 7?
+Let us find the value of root 7 here in this article.

 Before we head towards finding the value of root 7, it is important to know what is perfect and non-perfect square.
 Any number that ends with 1, 4, 5, 6, 9 in the unit place is called a perfect square.
 Any number that ends with 2, 3, 7, 8 at the unit place is called non-perfect square.
 Check out the square root formula by BYJU’S to find the square root of numbers.

 Example: Let’s consider number 7